ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   ID of an Issuer Public Key.
 - The TokenRequest.blinded_msg is of the correct size.

-If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the Client.
-Otherwise, if the
-Issuer is willing to produce a token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows:
+If any of these conditions is not met, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the Client.
+Otherwise, if the Issuer is willing to produce a token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows: